Granulomatous mastitis: Treatment

 Treatment protocols are not well established.
-Some sources report that approximately half of the patients will fully recover after 2–24 months management.
+Some sources report that approximately half of the patients will fully recover after a 2 – 24 month management.

 One review recommended complete resection or corticosteroid therapy, stating also that long-term follow-up was indicated due to a high rate of recurrence.
 Treatment with steroids usually requires about 6 months.
 While some source report very good success with steroids, most report a considerable risk of recurrence after a treatment with steroids alone.
-Steroids are known to cause elevation of prolactin levels and increase risk of several conditions such as diabetes, and other endocrinopathies which in turn increase the risk of IGM.
-For surgical treatment, recurrence rates of 5-50% have been reported.
+Steroids are known to cause elevation of prolactin levels and increase risk of several conditions such as diabetes and other endocrinopathies, which in turn increase the risk of IGM.
+For surgical treatment, recurrence rates of 5 - 50% have been reported.

-Treatment with a combination of glucocorticoids and prolactin lowering medications such as bromocriptine or cabergoline was used with good success in Germany.
+Treatment with a combination of glucocorticoids and prolactin lowering medications such as bromocriptine or cabergoline, was used with good success in Germany.
 Prolactin-lowering medication has also been reported to reduce the risk of recurrence.
-In cases of drug-induced hyperprolactinemia (such as antipsychotics) prolactin-sparing medication can be tried.
+In cases of drug-induced hyperprolactinemia such as antipsychotics, prolactin-sparing medication can be tried.

 Methotrexate alone or in combination with steroids has been used with good success.
 Its principal mechanism of action is immunomodulating activity, with a side effect profile that is more favorable for treating IGM.

 Colchicine, azathioprine, and NSAIDs have also been used.